SalOrak/cursed-matrix/README.md

 # cursed-matrix
 Matrix effect developed in C using ncurses library.

-> ** IMPORTANT: This project is still under development.
+> **IMPORTANT**: This project is still under development.
 It displays a very basic and unfinished version of the matrix effect.
 More changes are upcoming

 ## About